Heart Beats Teachers & Staff

 Mayling Lopez:

-Violin | MTAC-pending | English |
+Violin | MTAC | English | She/her

 Mayling Lopez is a dedicated violinist with 17 years of playing experience and a deep passion for music education.
 She holds a Bachelor of Music in Instrumental Performance from California State University, Sacramento, where she also served as a student teaching assistant for the renowned CSUS String Project—an after-school program providing young students with hands-on instruction in violin and cello.
 It was through this work that Mayling discovered her love for teaching and inspiring the next generation of musicians.
 In addition to her studies at CSUS, she earned Associate Degrees in both Commercial Music – Performance and Commercial Music – Songwriting/Arranging from Sacramento City College, bringing a well-rounded and creative approach to her teaching.